HackerYou/HYFallBootcamp2014/5-freelancing/2-Starting-a-Freelance-Business.md

 Don't get me wrong, **You will have to pay a ton in personal taxes**, but many people are deterred from starting their own business because they think they will have to pay too much in taxes.
 THe reality is that **a sole proprietorship pays the same ammount of taxes as someone working at a job for an employer.** In fact, in most cases, you will be paying less taxes!
 More on this in the expenses section.

 ## Personal Taxes: A Refresher
 If you have worked a job for an employer before you may not totally understand how Canadian taxes work.
 Let's take a look.
-For most of these examples I'll be using $100,00 because it is a nice round number.
+For most of these examples I will be using $100,00 because it is a nice round number.

 ### Terms / Buzzwords